YilinGao/Angular-Tutorial/README.md

   constructor(private heroService: HeroService) { }
   ```

   The parameter simultaneously defines a private `heroService` property and identifies it as a `HeroService` injection site.
 When Angular creates a `HeroesComponent`, the **Dependency Injection system** sets the `heroService` parameter to a singleton instance of `HeroService`.
+This is a TypeScript [parameter property](http://www.typescriptlang.org/docs/handbook/classes.html#parameter-properties).

 14. The best location to make a remote call to a server is in `ngOnInit()`, instead of `constructor()` which is suited for simple initialization.